 Can you hatch Shiny Pokémon in Pokémon Go?

-Do Shiny Pokémon show up on Nearby or Sightings?
+Do Shiny Pokémon show up on Nearby or Sightings in Pokémon Go?

-Nope.
-With Ditto, once a Pokémon is determined to be Ditto, the servers make it Ditto for everyone.
-With Shiny, it's done on a player-by-player basis.
+No. With Ditto, once a Pokémon is determined to be Ditto, the servers make it Ditto for everyone.
+With Shiny Pokémon, it's done on a player-by-player basis.

-Will Shiny Pokémon show up in the Pokédex?
+Do Shiny Pokémon show up in the Pokédex in Pokémon Go?

 - Tap the Menu button (looks like a Poké Ball), button right.